2021–2025 Bulgarian political crisis

-The 2021–2023 Bulgarian political crisis is an unresolved period of instability in Bulgaria, which has seen the country face five elections over two years: April 2021, July 2021, November 2021, October 2022 and April 2023.
+The Bulgarian political crisis was a period of instability in Bulgaria, which has seen the country face seven parliamentary elections over four years: April 2021, July 2021, November 2021, October 2022, April 2023, June 2024 and October 2024.

 The first two elections failed to result in a governing coalition, but the November 2021 election saw Kiril Petkov create an unstable government which lasted only 7 months.
-The October 2022 snap election resulted in another gridlock, leading to the upcoming 2023 election in April.
+The October 2022 snap election resulted in another gridlock, leading to the April 2023 election.
+The 2023 election saw the creation of a rotating government between the GERB–SDS and PP–DB alliances, but the failure of the rotation caused the June 2024 election.
+Snap parliamentary elections were held again in October 2024, after all three attempts to form a government following the June 2024 elections had failed.

 Background

-Former Prime Minister Boyko Borisov, and his populist conservative party GERB, had led Bulgaria consecutively since 2016.
-Borisov's third government was embroiled in numerous corruption scandals during its time in office, specifically surrounding the allocation of EU funds, infrastructure projects and government subsidies.
+Former Prime Minister Boyko Borissov, and his populist conservative party GERB, had led Bulgaria continuously since 2016.
+Borissov's third government was embroiled in numerous corruption scandals during his time in office, specifically surrounding the allocation of EU funds, infrastructure projects and government subsidies.

 Scandals including alleged photographs of the former Prime Minister lying on a bed next to a handgun, bars of gold and stacks of money and the "Eight Dwarfs" extortion scandal culminated in protests on 9 July 2020, with the aim of removing Borisov's government and Chief Prosecutor Ivan Geshev.

 These protests would continue daily until after the government's term concluded on 16 April 2021.

 The protests saw the rise to prominence of several so called "parties of change", consisting mainly of new political parties which opposed Borisov, and many of whom joined in with the protests.
 The main three electoral coalitions or parties in this bloc were There Is Such a People (ITN), Democratic Bulgaria (DB) and Stand Up!
 Mafia, Get Out!
 (IMSV), and polls suggested this bloc garnered large support.